anandthakker/anandthakker.github.io/contents/projects/atom-js-debugger/index.md

 type: project
 github: anandthakker/atom-node-debug
 description: >
-  A debugger package for the Atom.io editor.
+  A javascript debugger for the Atom.io editor.
 We all love (and couldn't live without) the Chrome inspector, but sometimes you just don't want to open up your whole source tree in another browser.
 tags: